Princeton Environmental Institute, Princeton University

 I am a NOAA Climate and Global Change Post-doctoral Research Fellow in the Princeton Environmental Institute at Princeton University.
 My research centers around the intersection of ecosystems and climate change.
 I received my Ph.D. from the Department of Biology at Stanford University.

 My research focuses around two central themes:

 - What is the future of forests in a changing climate?
-Massive mortality events of many tree species in the last decade prompt concerns that drought, insects, and wildfire may devastate forests in the coming decades, particularly in the western US.
+Massive mortality events of many tree species in the last decade prompt concerns that drought, insects, and wildfire may devastate forests in the coming decades.
 I study how drought and climate change affect forest ecosystems, including tree physiology, species interactions, carbon cycling, and biosphere-atmosphere feedbacks.
 This research spans a broad array of spatial scales from xylem cells to ecosystems and seeks to gain a better mechanistic understanding of how climate change will affect forests around the world.

 - How do we communicate climate science to the public and policy-makers?
 Communicating expert consensus and scientific understanding, even with inherent uncertainties, is critical to addressing climate change.
-Recently, I’ve explored the dynamics of expert agreement in communicating the state of climate science and trends in public interest and attention to climate issues.
+I’ve explored the dynamics of expert agreement in communicating the state of climate science and trends in public interest and attention to climate issues.

 - 03/2013: Press on our studies examining role of temperature and drought characteristics in aspen die-off (here, here, and here).